djetelina/pyCardDeck/docs/examples/poker.rst

 Poker example
 =============

+This is a poker example of pyCardDeck, it's not meant to be complete poker script, but rather a showcase of pyCardDeck's usage.

 .. code-bloack:: python

-    #!/usr/bin/env python3
-    # -*- coding: utf-8 -*-
-    """
-    This is a poker example of pyCardDeck, it's not meant to be complete poker script, but rather a showcase of pyCardDeck's usage.
-    """

     import pyCardDeck
-    # noinspection PyCompatibility
     from typing import List
     from pyCardDeck.cards import PokerCard

+For python 3.3 and 3.4 compatibility and type hints, we import typing.List - this is not needed, however the package itself and PokerCard are recommended here

+.. code-bloack:: python

     class Player: